Our environmental commitment

 In our research and development departments, we study and test bio-plastics to understand their possible application for our products, the sustainability of their production, and the performance of the finished product.

-Starting from 2023, the same bio-based plastic is used for a big new entry: the first marker pen made of bio-based plastic and made in Italy, Lyra Graduate ART-TIP.
+Starting from 2023, the bio-based plastic from sugar cane is used for a big new entry: the first marker pen made of bio-based plastic and made in Italy, Lyra Graduate ART-TIP.
 It is made with minimum 64% (barrel, plug and cap for the colored part) of bio-based plastic (or Green Polyethylene).
-ART-TIP marker pen represents the quality choice for a more sustainable future.
-Bio-based plastic is generated from sugar cane.
-Sugar cane is a renewable resource that contributes to the reduction of greenhouse gas emissions.

 *The renewable component or bio-based content in our products is scientifically proven and can be measured using the percentage of the 14C isotope, which is not present in petroleum plastics.
 The standard test method for this is ASTM 6866 which “determines the bio-based content of solid, liquid and gaseous samples using radiocarbon analysis”.

-Moreover, we introduced for the mass production of durable and semi-durable items as “schoolpack” pots used at school to hold felt-tips.
+Moreover, we introduced these materials for the mass production of durable and semi-durable items as “schoolpack” pots used at school to hold felt-tip.

 Water is the principal natural resource used in paper production.